xgenOsama/argocd-poc/README.md

 NOTES:
 In order to access the server UI you have the following options:

-1. kubectl port-forward service/argocd-demo-server -n default 8080:443
+1. kubectl port-forward service/argocd-demo-server -n argocd 8080:443

     and then open the browser on http://localhost:8080 and accept the certificate